Download Careers360 App

 Given below are a few sample questions from the CAT DILR section, which were taken from the CAT's previous year examinations.

 1. Directions: In a coaching class, some students register online, and some others register offline.
-No student registers both online and offline; hence the total registration number is the sum of online and offline registrations.
+No student registers both online and offline; hence, the total registration number is the sum of online and offline registrations.
 The following facts and table pertain to these registration numbers for the five months - January to May of 2023.
-The table shows the minimum, maximum, and median registration numbers of these five months, separately for online, and offline, and a total number of registrations.
+The table shows the minimum, maximum, and median registration numbers of these five months, separately for online and offline, and the total number of registrations.
 The following additional facts are known.

 1. Every month, online and offline registration numbers were multiples of 10.